empovdev/r1_reload/README.md

 Features

 Maximum ammunition is the size of the clip size.
-Reloading only works if you possess a specific item in your inventory (only ESX).
+Reloading only works if you possess a specific item in your inventory (only Qbcore).
 You cannot reload if your clip size is full.
 One reload equals the maximum amount of ammunition in the clip size.
 Usage